 The production of documents at trial is documentary evidence which is presented to prove or disprove certain allegations at trial.
 These documents can be from a vast number of sources from diaries, letters, contracts, newspapers, and any other type of document that you can think of.

-When a person gets up on the stand at trial and relates something that they saw or heard, that is testimonial evidence.
+When a person gets up on the stand and relates something that they saw or heard, that is testimonial evidence.
 It is simply a witness giving testimony under oath about the facts of the case.

 Ok, now that we’ve laid a framework, let’s fill it in….